Basic information on sexual orientation

-- Having governments recognize loving, committed same-sex relationships by civil unions or domestic partnerships,
+- Whether governments should recognize loving, committed same-sex relationships by civil unions or domestic partnerships,

 - How to handle one's teenage child coming out of the closet as lesbian, gay or bisexual: whether to support them, kick them out of the house, or follow a different option.
-Apparently, many parent kick them to the curb; about of 40% of homeless teens are lesbian or gay even though only about 5% of the general teen population is.
+Apparently, many parents kick them to the curb, because lesbians and gays are overrepresented by a factor of about 8 among teens in U.S. homeless shelters.

-- Protecting members of sexual minorities in employment,
+- Protecting members of sexual minorities from discrimination in employment,

 - Allowing members of sexual minorities to serve in the military,